 Texas statutes require that any cash balance in any fund shall, to the extent not insured by the Federal Deposit Insurance Corporation or its successor, be continuously secured by a valid pledge to the District of securities eligible under the laws of Texas to secure the funds of the District, having an aggregate market value, including accrued interest, at all times equal to the uninsured cash balance in the fund to which such securities are pledged.
-At fiscal year end, the carrying amount of the District's deposits was \$18,124,707 and the bank balance was \$19,605,304.
-The District was exposed to custodial credit risk in the amount of \$1,952,349 at year-end.
-The exposure was alleviated on January 2, 2024.
+At fiscal year end, the carrying amount of the District's deposits was \$35,428,851 and the bank balance was \$36,139,455.
+The District was not exposed to custodial credit risk at year-end.

 HARRIS COUNTY EMERGENCY SERVICES DISTRICT NO. 9

 NOTES TO FINANCIAL STATEMENTS

-DECEMBER 31, 2023
+DECEMBER 31, 2024